Mathematics and Computer Science

 COMP 121 INTRODUCTION TO WEB DESIGN (4 credits)

-Introduces web page creation using markup and interactive webpage languages utilizing industry standard frameworks.
-Introduces web server management.
-Discussion of history and development of the Internet and Web.
+Introduction to webpage creation, markup and interactive webpage languages, industry standard frameworks; web server management; history and development of Internet and Web.
 Includes project-based laboratory work.

 Total Course fees: $30.00